 - Hang on the crossbar and place the hands with the knuckles up.
 The back is straight, the view is forward or slightly upward.
 You can use both open and closed grip.

 - When exhaling, pull up.
 When lifting the hand, you should spread it slightly to the sides, and not press it against the body – so you will get more repetitions in one approach.
 Try as much as possible to squeeze the crossbar in your hands to maximize the load of the forearms and brachialis.

 - Go down and stretch your arms.

 How can you replace pull-ups with a narrow grip?

 Pulling on the bar with a narrow grip is an excellent exercise for the back and arms, but many athletes find it simply uncomfortable.
-First of all, this applies to athletes with a large body weight.
-It creates too much strain on the joints and ligaments of the shoulders, elbows and wrists, there is discomfort and pain.
+First of all, this applies to athletes with a large bodyweight.
+It creates too much strain on the joints and ligaments of the shoulders, elbows, and wrists, there are discomfort and pain.

 Wide grip pull-upsIf you are experiencing a similar problem, it is best to replace it with the pull of the vertical block to the chest.
 Almost every gym has a short handle, so you can completely simulate movement using both a straight and a back grip.
 In this way, it is much easier to concentrate on the work of the necessary muscle groups, and also there is no axial load on the spine.